developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/getdisabledapplist/index.md

 Introduced in DataWedge 6.5.

-Returns the Disabled Apps List, a list of apps and their activities that are blocked from using DataWedge.
+Returns the Disabled Apps List, a list of apps and activities that are blocked from using DataWedge.

 ### Function Prototype